winitzki/scall/tutorial/programming_dhall.md

 A naturality law of `t` describes what happens when we apply the transformation `t` to a data container.
 We can apply `t` to transform `F A → G A`, followed an `fmap`-based transformation (`G A → G B`).

-(An `fmap` function does not change the container's shape or data ordering but only replaces each data item of type `A` separately by another data item of type `B`.)
+(A lawful `fmap` method does not change the container's shape or data ordering but only replaces each data item of type `A` separately by another data item of type `B`.)

 We can also first apply `fmap_F` to transform `F A → F B` and then apply `t` to transform `F B → G B`.
 The final results of type `G B` will be the same.